 Sometimes it’s the words you say.
 That you ‘see them’ and what these women have to offer as human beings right now.
 I’ve seen so much loyalty, courage, spiritedness, vulnerability and innate intelligence in that room.

-Lack of self-worth and shame are, I believe, huge drivers for re-offending.
+Lack of self-worth and shame is, I believe, huge drivers for re-offending.
 If we want there to be a lower rate of re-offending we need to be addressing these core issues.
 That’s really where yoga, meditation and creative expression can be hugely beneficial.

 There’s not a quick fix with these practices but there’s an opportunity to feel safe in our own body.
 It’s an act of self-care.
 Yoga & meditation help to self-soothe, to manage anxiety, calm our minds, and if we stick with it long enough change the neural pathways in our brains.
 Through creativity, movement & using our voices there is a safe, productive and valuable outlet for emotions that are usually either suppressed and/or channelled into self-abuse.